 The CSSF has reminded the professionals under its anti-money laundering (AML) and combating the financing of terrorism (CFT) supervision that investment funds should be registered on goAML, an electronic platform to be used to declare any suspicious transactions to the Luxembourg Financial Intelligence Unit (FIU).
-Investments funds should further designate at least one compliance officer to be able to declare any suspicious transactions to the FIU without delay, as the case may be.
+Investments funds supervised by the CSSF for AML-CFT purposes should further designate a person responsible for compliance with the professional obligations as regards the fight against money laundering and terrorist financing (RR), and a compliance officer at appropriate hierarchical level (RC) to be able to declare any suspicious transactions to the FIU without delay, as the case may be, and inform the CSSF accordingly.